Timan-Njenga/Timan-Njenga.github.io/README.md

-Personal website created from scratch using HTML ,CSS and Bootstrap
+Personal website created from scratch using HTML ,CSS , JQUERY and Bootstrap